 It’s most common to come to these roles already holding a bachelor’s degree in some Christian specialty area.
 The additional education from a four-year degree offers important advantages to you at this level.
 You will probably have some training in counseling.
 You’ll have a much better knowledge of Scripture.
 And you likely received some specialized instruction in some particular areas of ministry, from evangelism to missiology.

 A bachelor’s degree is also key to the next step in your path to Christian leadership… it’s required for entry to master’s-level studies in divinity.
-And that’s a necessity for ordination at the next level of Christian leadership:
+And, in many denominations, that’s a necessity for ordination at the next level of Christian leadership:

 Ordained Pastor or Minister